 With larger workplaces, the problems diminish, but they do not go away.
 Chart 3 below describes a population of employers with 100 employees and an "expected" number of injuries (again based on the probability of 5 per 100) of 5.
 Again, any variation from 5 reflects the likely random distribution with no change in the risk of injury.
-Only 17.5 (175) percent of workplaces would experience the "expected" rate, with just as many experiencing a rate exactly 20 percent better than expected.
-A total of 44 percent would experience a rate 20 or more percent better than expected and just under 40 percent (385) would experience a rate at least 20 percent worse than expected.
+Only 17.5 (175) percent of workplaces would experience the "expected" rate, with just as many experiencing a rate exactly 20 percent better than expected and just under 40 percent (385) would experience a rate at least 20 percent worse than expected.